Human Papilloma Virus (HPV)

 We are offering our educational program about HPV and the HPV vaccine for Oregon parents who have adolescent children (ages 9-17) or young adults (ages 18-26).
 Our Community Health Educator team has presented this material to college students, medical clinics and community organizations.
 Program materials are available in English and Spanish.

 You will receive a $20 gift card for completion of the pre and post surveys, and a $20 gift card for every eligible follow-up survey completed.
+Must be an Oregon resident to participate or receive a gift card.

 |1.
 Complete a short pre-education survey.||5 minutes|